citp/privacy-policy-historical/b/bi/bil/bill.com.md

 ### Modifying Your Information; Cancelling Your Account

 The Bill.com website enables you to update, correct, and delete/remove PII regarding you, your employees and your accountant at any time on the website.
 The website also permits you to cancel our service at any time.
+This privacy policy will continue to apply if you cancel our service, or if you are no longer our customer for any reason.
 If you have any concerns about how Bill.com stores or uses PII, please contact us at [support@hq.bill.com](mailto:support@hq.bill.com).

-### International Transfer
+### International Transfers

 Your information may be transferred to and maintained on computers located outside of your state, province, country or other governmental jurisdiction where the privacy laws may not be as protective as those in your jurisdiction.
-If you are located outside the United States and choose to provide information to us, Bill.com transfers PII to the United States for processing.
+If you are located outside the United States and choose to provide information to us, Bill.com may transfer PII to the United States and / or other jurisdictions for processing.
 Your submission of such information represents your consent to that transfer.

 ### Our Policy Toward Children